-Mr. Roomi S. Hayat holds multiple degrees including a Master’s of Science in Mechanical Engineering from New Jersey Institute of Technology, USA.
+Dr. Roomi S. Hayat holds multiple degrees including a Master’s of Science in Mechanical Engineering from New Jersey Institute of Technology, USA.
 He has also completed a diploma from Harvard University, USA.
-He is currently a Doctoral Candidate in Anthropology.
+Doctorate in Anthropology.
 Mr. Hayat is the founding Chairman of an international think tank Human Resource Development Network (HRDN).
-He has served as advisor on International assignments for various bilateral and UN agencies.
+He has served as advisor on International assignments for various bilateral and UN agencies

 Ms. Rashda Mahmood